Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task: Discussion

 In addition, the performance in the accuracy prediction task was higher on trials with unimpaired scores compared to impaired ones, especially in the healthy dataset.
 This is expected since in the case of healthy data, the models were exclusively fine-tuned on healthy speech where the number of impaired trials is inevitably limited, leading to smaller sample sizes and overall performance.

-Despite this difference between model performance on impaired and unimpaired trials, the clinical validity analysis at the patient level confirmed that the predicted accuracy scores were clinically meaningful.
-Indeed, a significant difference between patients identified as impaired or unimpaired based on model predictions was observed in case of speech fluency, English proficiency status, and previous stroke history \cite{Fonseca_2019,Hope_2015,Sharif_2022}, which is expected.
+Despite this difference between model performance on impaired and unimpaired trials, the patient -level clinical validity analysis confirmed that the predicted accuracy scores were clinically meaningful.
+A significant difference between patients identified as impaired or unimpaired based on model predictions was observed in speech fluency, English proficiency status, and previous stroke history, as expected \cite{Fonseca_2019,Hope_2015,Sharif_2022}.
 The results of the divergent validity analysis showed no differences in features unrelated to speech impairment such as cholesterol levels, sex and smoking status.